Where Everything Fights Everything

 Elsa's cultural penetration extends deeper, lasting longer in collective memory than any scooter scheme.

-Global recognition elsa Wins
+Global recognition Elsa Wins

 Electric Scooter